 When it comes to end game, legendaries are the BIS (best in slot) items with the best/most bonuses as well as attributes on it.
 It should be one of your goals to get these later in the game and you will probably find the one or other during your journey.

-Named Items are basically nothing else than normal High-End items, except for that they are named after a Named Boss, character, or something else!
-Two types of Named Items can currently be acquired:
+Exotic Items are basically nothing else than normal High-End items, except for that they are very rare and named after a Named Boss, character, or something else!
+Two types of Exotic Items can currently be acquired:

 The Gear Score indicates the advancement of a player.
 Every non-vanity item has got an item level (ilvl) which visible maximum item level is 31.
 After that (ilvl 32+), the so called Gear Score progression mechanic replaces this item level classification to simplify the process of comparing players and their gear.